England Australia Air Race Centenary 2019

-7. Pilot registration for the event will open from 0001 hrs UTC, 10 Feb '19 and close at 2359 hrs UTC, 08 Mar '19.
+7. Pilot registration for the event will open from 0001 hrs UTC, 06 Aug '19 and close at 2359 hrs UTC, 12 Nov '19.
+Due to the length of the event we will allow an overlap between the registration period and initial flight reports.
 Prior to registering, complete the Test Flight as per the instructions under the "Test Flight" link.

 8. Persons wanting to participate in the event must complete and submit the application under the "Pilot Registration" link.
 All applications must be completed fully.
 Incomplete applications will not be processed.
 On acceptance, each participant will be allocated an ID number which MUST be quoted in all PIREPs and correspondence.
 It is not intended to issue registration confirmation emails.
 Participants can confirm their registration in the event by checking for their name on the Roster under the "Roster" link.
 It may take up to three days for a name to appear on the Roster.

 9. Participants can submit multiple entries for the event flying different aircraft.
 A separate Pilot Registration is required for each entry.